duanestorey/dsdotcom/_content/posts/2024-12-20-a-prototype-for-a-new-plugin-and-theme-update-mechanism.md

 This piece has the coveted Juniper "Berry" designator, which is our favourite flavouring addition to Gin.
 Juniper/Berry will pull from a list of multiple Juniper/Server instances, or even private ones if desired.
 Like DNS, I'll try and make it automatically failover, so if one or more of these disappear, things will proceed as normal.

-It may be possible to ditch Juniper/Server at some point, but at this point I think it's necessary evil and will offload some of the larger data processing away from the client and onto the server to create the master lists.
+It may be possible to ditch Juniper/Server at some point, but at this point I think it's a necessary evil and will offload some of the larger data processing away from the client and onto the server to create the master lists.
 I plan to use a page-rank type algorithm incorporating Github stars, issues, and a new method I'm considering involving a new plugin and theme header, "Endorses:".
 This is basically a way for plugin and theme authors to endorse other plugin and theme authors, helping propagate trust through the eco-system.
 This isn't an admission that a plugin or theme doesn't have security issues in their code, or that their plugin or theme won't break your site.
 But it is an endorsement that this plugin or theme author generally does good work and likely has created something useful, enough so that it should be given a slightly higher weight in a curated list.

 ### Let's Fucking Go